Stirling-Tools/Stirling-PDF/LocalRunGuide.md

 - Java 17 or later

-- Gradle 7.0 or later
+- Gradle 7.0 or later (included within repo so not needed on server)

 - Git